Transfer Pricing in Spain

-Tax havens and market value in Spain
+Tax Havens and Market Value in Spain

-Sanctions related to transfer pricing in Spain
+Sanctions Related to Transfer Pricing in Spain

-In relation to the failure to file with respect to the formal transfer pricing obligations or their incomplete filing, the standard states that in the event of failure to make any adjustment, the penalty shall be 1,000 euros for each omitted, inaccurate or false data and 10,000 euros for each set of data.
+In relation to the filing non-compliance the formal Transfer Pricing requirements or incomplete filing, the regulation states that in the case no adjustment is made, the penalty will be 1,000 € for each omitted, inaccurate or false data and 10,000 € for each set of data.

 |Calle Zaragoza 63, Madrid – España|